sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 The take-up mechanisms for the picture and stock are inspired by a feature in the The Shaffer Linear Processor [@slp]: the magnetic clutch [@slp-clutch].
 In principle a magnetic clutch is two parts; one is driven at a constant speed and a second part, secured only by magnets, slips while tension against it is too great to allow it to move.
-The design in this project uses 6 mm neodymium magnets on a drive wheel attached to a coupler with a steel washer and a square pegs for film spools and core adapters.
+The design in this project uses 6mm neodymium magnets on a drive wheel attached to a coupler with a steel washer and a square pegs for film spools and core adapters.

 ```{=latex}
 \begin{center}